nmack41/db_lookup/README.md

 Use `--help` to see available model options (newer ones not in the list should also work)

 CLI commands:
-- `/quit` or `/exit` - Exit the CLI
+- `/quit`, `/q` or `/exit` - Exit the CLI
 - `/clear` - Clear conversation history (context provided to the LLM)
 - `/sql <query>` - Execute SQL query directly
 - `/schema [table1,table2,...]` - Show database schema (optionally for specific tables)
-- `/result` - Show details & results of the last executed query
+- `/result` - Show details & results of the last executed query by the LLM

 ## Logging

 ChatDB uses [Logfire](https://github.com/logfire-sh/logfire) for logging (via `pydantic-ai`).
 Check [here](https://logfire.pydantic.dev/docs/#logfire) for how to authorize and configure your Logfire project to receive logs from ChatDB.

-Use the `--log-level` option to control logging verbosity:
+Use the `--debug` CLI option to show logs in the console.
-- `DEBUG` - Show all debug information
-- `INFO` - Show general information (default)
-- `WARNING` - Show only warnings and errors
-- `ERROR` - Show only errors
-- `CRITICAL` - Show only critical errors

 ## Development